 Another option to consider is the new Paint Pal brushes, produced by Silly Farm.
 Everything that is produced under the thoughtful supervision of Heather Green is of the top quality.
 I haven’t had a chance to try these brushes myself yet, but I heard very good reviews about them and I believe that Heather did her best to present the best quality brushes for Silly Farm customers.

-Knowing exactly what tools will work the best will save you lots of time, money and nerves.
-That’s why I dedicate the entire Part One of my online Course to setting a solid theoretical fundament and making you become confident of gained knowledge.
+Knowing exactly what tools that work best will save you lots of time, money and stress.
+That’s why I dedicate the entire Part One of my online Course to setting a solid fundamental foundation of knowledge.

 2. Hold your brush perpendicularly to the surface

-No matter what kind of linework you do, always hold your brush strictly perpendicularly to the skin.
+No matter what kind of linework you do, always hold your brush perpendicular to the skin.

-Getting the right paint consistency will help you obtain vibrant colors and sharp tips on your lines.
-Creamy and inky consistencies are the ones that are to be used for linework.
+Getting the right paint consistency will help you obtain vibrant colors and sharp lines.
+Creamy and inky paint consistencies are what you want for linework.

 Use creamy consistency for your white lines and inky (slightly more watery than creamy) consistency for your black and colored lines.